atomisthq/docs/docs/user-guide/rug/tests.md

 [cli-install]: /user-guide/interfaces/cli/install.md (Rug CLI Installation)
 [node]: https://nodejs.org/ (Node.js)

-For unit testing, we recommend using the [Mocha][mocha] framework with either [Power Assert][power-assert].
+For unit testing, we recommend using the [Mocha][mocha] framework with [Power Assert][power-assert].
 You should put your Mocha unit tests in the `.atomist/mocha` directory to avoid conflicts with where the Rug CLI looks for the BDD tests.
-With this setup and using Power Assert, your `.atomist/package.json` would look something like this:
+With this setup, your `.atomist/package.json` would look something like this:

 ```json
 {